IBM Q1 2017: An Interesting Note

 This analysis is purely numerical.
 It has no relation to real projections of actual products new or old.
 It is merely an attempt to follow observed trajectories.

 It should be noted that the model is very sensitive to the percentages chosen.
 If the old business decay rate slows less, then losses in that area will be greater.
-Any number of things could slow the adoption of IBM technologies by the market, and anything slower than 10% rate would block the move to growth.
+Any number of things could slow the adoption of IBM technologies by the market, and anything slower than the 10% rate would block the move to growth.

 Additionally, a further drop in margins could wipe out the advances.